neonidian/teams-notify-build-status/README.md

 ![cancelled status sample screenshot](screenshots/cancelled-message.png)

 5. Status = "BUILD SUCCESSFUL" which is a custom status not defined in GitHub statuses.
+Font colour is set to default in case of custom status
 ![custom status sample screenshot](screenshots/custom-status-text.png)